DeepSportradar/instance-segmentation-challenge/README.md

 The provided annotations are first split in a *trainval* set (XXX images) and a *test* set (XXX images), each containing images taken from different arenas.
 We further split the *trainval* set in the *train* (XXX images) and *val* (XX images) sets.

 We encourage to use those sets as it pleases.
-Another set of unannotated images will be provided later to establish the scoreboard.
+Another set of **unannotated** images, the *challenge* set will be provided later to establish the scoreboard.

-To make the split as convenient as possible to use, each of *train*, *val*, *test*, *trainval* and *trainvaltest* sets has its own JSON.
-It could for instance be useful to train the very final model on *trainvaltest* for it to have seen as much data as possible before inference on the challenge images.
+To make the splits as convenient as possible to use, each of *train*, *val*, *test*, *trainval* and *trainvaltest* sets have their own JSON.
+It is for instance useful to train the very final model on *trainvaltest* for it to have seen as much data as possible before inference on the *challenge* images.

 ### Installing MMDet